Efroymson/digimod/PatentSupplement.md

 - **Debugging Connections**: Short press on a non-pending input requests flashing from its connected output, visually confirming routes in complex multi-slave setups (e.g., master oscillator modulating multiple slaves).

 This enhancement realizes the provisional's vision of storable, virtual CV, with extensible code (e.g., future double-press support via state machine in `pollButtons`).
 Total added LOC ~50; compatible with Eurorack scaling.

+ I am not using wifi for these modules, so don't worry about that conflict.
+If I need to remove some wifi configuration I can do that, if it was added by mistake

+2) The latest version of the hardware (with the knobs and LEDs and so on) includes a jumper that can connect GPIO0 to Knob4.
+I think you might be able to see this on the schematic I uploaded.

+3) I would therefore like all 8 knobs to be readable, though I would expect random noise on KNOB4 if the jumper is not connected, as that would leave GPIO0 floating

+4) The GPIO to Knob is as on the schematic:

+Knob    GPIO

+1                36

+2                35

+3               2

+4               0

+5               15

+6                14

+7                13

+8                4